 FEATURE - 28TH JUNE 2017

-In 2014, Dr Felicity Fitzgerald paused her lab-based PhD at UCL and set off for Sierra Leone to help fight against the worst Ebola outbreak in history.
-The work she did there has helped break new ground in our understanding of the disease.
+How Dr Felicity Fitzgerald paused her PhD to help fight against the worst Ebola outbreak in history

 Dr Felicity Fitzgerald’s decision to leave the satisfying plod of a lab-based PhD and head into the maelstrom of the world’s worst-ever Ebola outbreak was arrived at overnight.
 “I just decided one night in September 2014,” she explains, with characteristic breeziness.
 “It made sense to me: I am a children’s doctor who specialises in infectious diseases, I’d always wanted to do humanitarian work, I was single, I had no kids, I had no dependents.
 This was what I should be doing.
 So, off I went.”